raspberrypilearning/build-an-octapi/en/step_3.md

 The processors in your OctaPi cluster will communicate via a dedicated local Wi-Fi network established by a wireless router.
 The router does **not** need to be connected to the internet for operation of the cluster, nor does it need to be online for setup.

-We will assume you are using a brand-new router.
+We will assume you are using a brand-new router or have factory reset your router to its default settings.

 - Power on your wireless router.